github-education-resources/GitHubGraduation-2021/_data/kunalrathorelnct/kunalrathorelnct.md

 ---
-name: Avdhut Akash Kamble
+name: Kunal Rathore
-institution: Cusrow Wadia Institute of Technology
+institution: Lakshmi Narain College of Technology, Bhopal
-quote: 'What I cannot create, I do not understand. ~Richard Feynman'
+quote: 'A Piece of Code is Mighter than a sword By Kunal Rathore'
-github_user: justafolk
+github_user: kunalrathorelnct
 ---